azuredevops619/microsoft-data-engineering-ilt-deploy/setup/04/README.md

     See [further documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#azure-portal) for more information on registering resource providers on the Azure Portal.

-3. A Power BI Pro or Premium account to host Power BI reports used for the lab in Module 16.

-## Lab VM

-> Power BI Desktop can be installed on the [lab VM](../../README.md#lab-vm-for-students) for this course.

-Install [Power BI Desktop](https://www.microsoft.com/download/details.aspx?id=58494) on your lab computer or VM for Module 16.

-> Please note, this is **not** the same VM as the one used to execute the environment setup scripts below.

 ## Environment setup instructions

 > **Note:**